-Choosing a Central Processing Unit (CPU) is perhaps the most significant decision you can make when purchasing a new laptop or PC.
-While you can quickly get lost in the technical details of CPU benchmarks, specifications, and architectures, your choice of manufacturers is a binary one: AMD vs Intel®.
+Choosing a Central Processing Unit (CPU) is the most significant decision you can make when purchasing a new laptop or PC.
+While you can quickly get lost in the technical details of CPU benchmarks, specifications, and architectures, your choice of manufacturers is a binary one: AMD vs. Intel®.

-Statistics show that AMD and Intel combine for effectively the entirety of the global x86 CPU market.
-The two companies have been locked in competition for so long that they have developed loyal fanbases online, the red team (AMD) and blue team (Intel) named after the colour of each company's logo.
+Statistics show that AMD and Intel combine for the entire global x86 CPU market.
+The two companies have been locked in competition for so long that they have developed loyal fanbases online, the red team (AMD) and blue team (Intel), named after the color of each company's logo.

 However, the vast majority of us are not wedded to a particular CPU manufacturer.
-Therefore, choosing between AMD vs Intel comes down to our specific needs and budget.
+Therefore, choosing between AMD vs. Intel depends on your specific needs and budget.
 So, let's break down the key differences between AMD and Intel CPUs and help you find the best processor for you.

 What is a CPU?

 Before we go any further, though, let's quickly explain what a CPU is.

 The CPU is the core component within the computer responsible for executing instructions.
 It is often referred to as the computer's brain, performing the actual computations to run all of its software and interact with hardware.

 A CPU is a silicon chip built of billions and billions of tiny transistors rapidly flipping back and forth between 0 and 1, crunching the numbers to get a computer to respond to the user's input, output results, and write data to the computer's memory and storage.
 The calculations the CPU performs translate into everything you do with your device, whether watching a video, writing an email, or browsing the internet for a new CPU.